DBinvent/rdbm/examples/versions/README.md

-# Two versions, SQL files
+# Schema in SQL scripts

 This test case is demonstrating initial database schema creation, then migration to the next schema version.
 Immutable [V-type](https://www.dbinvent.com/rdbm/guide/script-versions-and-types) SQL scripts are used.